Dracaena reflexa (Song of India Plant) Indoor Care, Propagation, Problems and Solutions

 Watering

-Water song of India Plant thoroughly during the growing season while allowing the top 1-2 inches of soil to dry out between waterings to keep soil consistently moist.
+Water your Dracaena reflexa thoroughly in spring and summer while allowing the top 1-2 inches of soil to dry out between waterings.
+Keep soil consistently moist but not soggy to prevent yellowing and rotting.

-Decrease watering in the cold season and maintain the soil slightly moist but never allow the soil to dry out completely.
+Decrease watering in fall and winter as growth is reduced at this time.
+Maintain the soil slightly moist but never allow the soil to dry out completely to avoid wilting and drooping leaves, browning leaf tips and curling edges.

-Avoid soggy soil as it can lead to root-rot and death of the plant; ensure that the pot has a drainage hole to prevent the soil from getting soggy.
+Avoid soggy soil as it can lead to root-rot and death of the plant; use a pot with a drainage hole and well-draining soil.

 Use water that is at room temperature to avoid shocking the plant.
 Make sure that the water is free of chlorine, flourides and other chemicals to prevent brown leaf tips.